 - Try to Get the Insurer to Change Their Ruling

 Asking the insurance company to reconsider their decision is sometimes successful.
 Usually, you will need to present new information that changes the outcome of your case, as most of the time the insurer will stand by their original denial.
 This is where it can be helpful to have an experienced workers’ compensation attorney on your side who understands the Vermont workers’ compensation system and who has experience fighting the insurance companies.

 - Hire a Qualified Attorney

-Appealing a workers’ compensation claim denial isn’t a walk in the park.
-There are many different steps and a lot of moving parts that all must come together to result in a favorable outcome.
-Hiring an attorney will ensure that you have the best shot at getting your case approved.
-If you already have, or can get, your medical records relating to your claim, it will help the attorney to give you specific advice and get started on your appeal more quickly.
+Appealing a workers’ compensation claim denial can be complex.
+There are many different steps and a lot of moving parts that all must come together to result in a win.
+Hiring an attorney will ensure that you have the best shot at getting your case paid.
+If you already have the medical records relating to your claim, or can get them, bring them to us.
+It helps the attorney to give you specific advice and get started on your appeal much faster.